 But how about other sources of media violence?
-The rioting, war coverage, and crime stories on the news.
-The violence present in many cartoons.
+Rioting, war coverage, and crime stories on the news.
+Violence in many cartoons.
 How about the unrealistic violence in a WWF fight or a brawl in hockey?
 Some sporting events don't really provide the kinds of role models children need.
 Then, of course, there is the unabated violence in some forms of music and in video games.

 For parents who wish to limit exposure, all media really needs to be evaluated.

 Read More From Wehavekids

 What Can Parents Do to Protect Their Children From Media Violence?